To understand dating and sexual dynamics, you need to understand the sexual marketplace.

 In other words: when it comes to short-term dating, any reasonably attractive woman has more or less the same power as the (male) ruler of the world.

-Female Beauty & SMP Power
+2. Female Beauty Confers Huge Power

 Since women are better served pairing up with a high-quality man than by sleeping around with lots of guys, more beautiful women tend to be more often in relationships than less beautiful ones.